 I need information about...

 The flu (influenza) is caused by a virus that is easily spread.
-It can be a lot more serious than you think, especially for people 50 or older.
-A flu shot protects you and others from the flu.
-It’s best to get a flu shot each fall, before flu season starts.
-You can get it at your doctor’s office or a health clinic.
-Drugstores, senior centers, and workplaces often offer flu shots, too.
-If you have questions, ask your healthcare provider.
-And remember: A flu shot could save your life!
+A flu vaccine protects you and others from the flu.
+It’s best to get a flu shot every year in late summer or early fall, as soon as the vaccine is available in your area.
+You can get it at your healthcare provider’s office or a health clinic.
+Pharmacies, senior centers, and workplaces often offer flu shots, too.
+If you want to know if your provider has the flu vaccine available, or if you have other questions, ask your healthcare provider.

 The flu can be dangerous—even life-threatening.
-Every year, about 36,000 people die of complications from the flu.
+Every year thousands of people die from complications from the flu.

 The flu is caused by a virus.
 It can’t be treated with antibiotics.